wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/image-05.gif)

-    > Note: If the tool pane does not open, ensure that you have the latest Azure SKD installed.
+    > Note: If the tool pane does not open, ensure that you have the latest Azure SDK installed.
 At the time of this writing, the latest version is 2.9.

 1. Our new web application will need a globally unique DNS name.
 Locate the `webSiteName` variable.
-This will syncronize the editor view with the outline view.
+This will synchronize the editor view with the outline view.
 In the editor, replace the existing name ***dotnetapptest**.

      ![image](./media/image-06.gif)